Jashanprogrammes/The-Knowledge-Arena/README.md

-# 🎮 Quiz Royale - The Battle-Style Quiz Game
+# 🎮 THE KNOWLEDGE ARENA - Battle-Style Quiz Game

-Welcome to **Quiz Royale**, an epic battle-style quiz game where knowledge is your weapon and strategy is your shield!
+Welcome to **The Knowledge Arena**, an epic battle-style quiz game where knowledge is your weapon and strategy is your shield!

 ## 🏰 Game Features